- Video length: 3:49.

 - In the Contents pane, right-click the nz-mangrove-polygons-topo-150k layer and click Data > Export Features .

-- In the Output Feature Class text box, delete the entire default path and type Mangroves.
+- In the Output Name box, type Mangroves.

 The new Mangroves feature class is added to the project geodatabase and a corresponding layer is added to the map.